hyperledger-labs/splice/cluster/images/docs/src/validator_operator/validator_helm.rst

 For user-facing authentication - allowing users to access the various web UIs hosted on your Validator node, your OIDC provider must support the `OAuth 2.0 Authorization Code Grant <https://datatracker.ietf.org/doc/html/rfc6749#section-4.1>`_ flow and allow you to obtain client identifiers for the web UIs your Validator node will be hosting.
-Currently, these are the Wallet web UI and the Directory web UI.
+Currently, these are the Wallet web UI and the CNS web UI.
 You might be required to whitelist a range of URLs on your OIDC provider, such as "Allowed Callback URLs", "Allowed Logout URLs", "Allowed Web Origins", and "Allowed Origins (CORS)".
-If you are using the ingress configuration of this runbook, the correct URLs to configure here are ``https://wallet.validator.YOUR_HOSTNAME`` (for the Wallet web UI) and ``https://directory.validator.YOUR_HOSTNAME`` (for the Directory web UI).
+If you are using the ingress configuration of this runbook, the correct URLs to configure here are ``https://wallet.validator.YOUR_HOSTNAME`` (for the Wallet web UI) and ``https://cns.validator.YOUR_HOSTNAME`` (for the CNS web UI).
 An identifier that is unique to the user must be set via the `sub` field of the issued JWT.
 On some occasions, this identifier will be used as a user name for that user on your Validator node's Canton participant.
 In :ref:`helm-validator-install`, you will be required to configure a user identifier as the ``validatorWalletUser`` -